Transversal Clifford and T-gate codes of short length and high distance

-The aforementioned \(\texttt T\)-preserving codes have low distance given a number of qubits \(n\) relative to codes which do not admit transversal non-Clifford gates~\cite{grassl_markus_bounds_2007}.
+Most \T-gate-supporting codes have low distance given a number of qubits \(n\) relative to codes which do not admit transversal non-Clifford gates~\cite{grassl_markus_bounds_2007}.
 While many of these codes benefit from having geometrically local structure, recent advances in ion-trap~\cite{monroe_scaling_2013}, photon~\cite{rudolph_why_2017} and neutral-atom~\cite{bluvstein_logical_2024} architectures allow one to relax the locality requirement and consider codes that have non-local stabilizers, but that require a lower number of physical qubits \(n\) to realize the same distance.

-Motivated by finding the shortest (i.e., smallest-\(n\)) stabilizer codes which admit a transversal implementation of the logical $\texttt{T}$-gate, we construct triply even codes that, to our knowledge, are the shortest such codes for their distance.
-In doing so, we also identify several doubly even codes, i.e., codes whose \(\texttt{X}\)-type stabilizers have Pauli weight divisible by four.
-These codes, to our knowledge, are the shortest stabilizer codes to implement the single-qubit Clifford group transversally for their respective distances.

-We identify doubly and triply even codes with distances between \(9\) and $31$ (see Table \ref{tab:triply_even_from_QR}) that outperform previous constructions in terms of qubit count and show promise for extensions to higher distances.
-Computational limitations in computing high code distances prevent us from making exact statements about the parameters of the larger members of this code family.
-Nevertheless, we are able to prove the existence of infinite families of codes for increasing distance, provide bounds on their parameters, and describe how to obtain them.

-A triply even family was previously constructed using the doubly even \eczoohref[color codes]{2d_color}~\cite{bombin_exact_2007,bombin_topological_2006} by repeatedly applying a doubling mapping to the shortest distance-three triply even code~\cite{bravyi_doubled_2015}.
-This mapping takes a triply even code and a doubly even code and yields a triply even code with potentially higher distance.
-In terms of quantum code notation, where an \([[n,k,d]]\) stabilizer code encodes \(k\) logical qubits and has distance \(d\), this mapping takes a doubly even $[[n_1,k,d_1]]$ and a triply even $[[n_2,k,d_2]]$ code to a triply even $[[2n_1+n_2,k,\min (d_1,d_2+2)]]$ code, effectively ``doubling'' the divisibility of the former.

-Doubling has also been used to construct a $[[95,1,7]]$ triply even code using the $[[49,1,5]]$ triply even and the $[[23,1,7]]$ doubly even \eczoohref[quantum Golay code]{qubit_golay}~\cite{sullivan_code_2024}.
-The 49-qubit code is the shortest possible distance-five triply even code~\cite{bravyi_magic-state_2012}, while the 95-qubit code currently holds the record for the shortest distance-seven code.

-Our key observation is that the \eczoohref[classical Golay code]{golay}~\cite{marcel_je_golay_notes_1949} is a self-dual \eczoohref[quadratic residue (QR) code]{binary_quad_residue}~\cite{macwilliams_theory_1977}.
-We use the classical QR family to identify doubly even quantum QR codes via the \eczoohref[CSS construction]{qubit_css}~\cite{calderbank_good_1996,steane_error_1996,steane_multiple_1996}, each of which realizes the single-qubit Clifford group transversally.
-Some of these codes have been noted before as part of the quantum QR family~\cite{lai_construction_2011}, and some codes with the same parameters exist in the BCH family~\cite{grassl_quantum_1999}.
-Their fault-tolerant gates have not been studied however, to our knowledge, with the exception of Ref.~\cite{cross_comparative_2009} for the case of \(n\leq79\).
-Doubling these codes then yields the new triply even family.